General meaning

 A closure brings you to a decisive crossroads.

 Coffin signals the end of a chapter, a contract, a story, or a way of living.
 With Ship as the second card, it’s not just about accepting this ending, but actively deciding what comes next.
-Several options arise, none are completely comfortable, as the grief of the past and the uncertainty of the future overlap.
-This combination describes a time of imposed choice: remaining still is no longer possible, you must set a course, even if imperfect.
+Several options arise, none of which are completely comfortable, as the grief of the past and the uncertainty of the future overlap.
+This combination describes a time of imposed choice: remaining still is no longer possible; you must set a course, even if it is imperfect.

 Love and relationships